earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ## In Summary

-As you’ve learned, Phoenix offers a powerful set of libraries, making it relatively easy to create real-time applications with very little code and, even more surprisingly, no JavaScript at all.
+As you've learned, Phoenix offers a powerful set of libraries, making it relatively easy to create real-time applications with very little code and, even more surprisingly, no JavaScript at all.
 With LiveView, you can create fully fledged real-time features using only server-side code, and when you add Phoenix PubSub, you can open those same features to all app users in real time.

-Of course, we’ve only begun to scratch the surface here of what you can do with Phoenix, LiveView, and PubSub.
+Of course, we've only begun to scratch the surface here of what you can do with Phoenix, LiveView, and PubSub.
 If you want to keep going with this project, I would recommend tackling adding persistence next, and the ability to create multiple auctions with [Ecto](https://hexdocs.pm/ecto/getting-started.html).

 Both Ecto and the Phoenix project use [Earthly](https://earthly.dev) for defining their continuous integration process, so examining [those](https://github.com/elixir-ecto/ecto/blob/master/Earthfile) [projects](https://github.com/phoenixframework/phoenix/blob/master/Earthfile) can be a great way to learn more about Earthly.